The University of Montpellier is organizing its days of action against violence against women

 The University of Montpellier is committed to combating sexism and all forms of violence against women

 On November 25, to mark the International Day for the Elimination of Violence against Women, the University of Montpellier is offering a program designed to examine this violence from various perspectives.
-Redefining the concept of consent and analyzing these “gray areas , learning to recognize such violence, to respond to it—particularly by filing a complaint—but also to protect oneself from it, in order to say a categorical “no” to all gender-based violence.
+The program aims to redefine the concept of consent and analyze these “gray areas , teach participants how to recognize and respond to such violence—including by filing a complaint—and learn how to protect themselves so they can say a categorical “no” to all gender-based violence.

 Combating violence against women is a long-standing commitment at the University of Montpellier.
-Since 2020, it has also been one of the key priorities of its plan for gender equality in the workplace.
-The University of Montpellier aims to expand on this priority and translate it into concrete actions throughout the year.
+Since 2020, it has also been one of the key priorities of its plan for professional equality between women and men.UM expand on this priority and translate it into concrete actions throughout the year.

 The schedule for the “Days of Action Against Violence Against Women”

-The week will continue on Tuesday, November 26, with a panel discussion titled “Snow White: Consenting or Victim?” via videoconference from 12:15 p.m. to 1:30 p.m.
+The week will continue on Tuesday, November 26, with a roundtable discussion titled “Snow White: Consenting or Victim?” via videoconference from 12:15 p.m. to 1:30 p.m.
 Drawing on two short films made by students at the University of Montpellier, the panelists will discuss the legal definition of consent, its implications, and its “gray areas.”
-This discussion will examine how popular culture, education, and the media shape our perceptions of consent, navigating the tension between glamorized violence and rape culture.
-Agnès Fichard-Carroll, Vice President for Academic Affairs and Student Life and Gender Equality Officer, will open this roundtable, which is open to the general public.
+This discussion will examine how popular culture, education, and the media shape our perceptions of consent, navigating the spectrum between glamorized violence and rape culture.
+Agnès Fichard-Carroll, Vice President for Academic Affairs and Student Life and Gender Equality Officer, will open this roundtable discussion, which is open to the general public.